 How To Tell If An Onion Is Bad

 Today we will get right to the point.
-There are MANY different signs that an onion may not be good anymore.
+There are MANY different signs that onion may not be good anymore.
 And what makes it tricky is that not all these signs appear simultaneously or even every time!

 In one case, you may see discoloration on the flesh.
 In another, you may see the inside discoloring.
 There are really a lot of variables.
 And usually, you will need to look out for a couple of signs of bad onions.